-But I don’t know how to do so many things when it comes to blogging.
+But I don’t know how to do many things as it pertains to blogging.

-I see a lot of bloggers who self promote excessively and I just can’t do it.
+I see a lot of bloggers who self-promote, and I am not confident enough in myself to do that.

-I put my blog out there on link parties, Facebook and Twitter and that is all I can do without throwing up in my mouth a little.
+I put my blog out there on link parties, Facebook and Twitter and that is all I am brave enough to do.

-So yes, I don’t have 10000000’s of followers on the three social media tools I use.
+So yes, I don’t have 10000000’s followers on the three social media tools I use.